 If you want to stay “hip” with the popular music of the day, top 40 playlists are easy to find.
 Though every song may not invoke that deep neural pleasure we’re all looking for, there are bound to be some diamonds in the rough.
 And remember, sometimes it’s more about the journey than the destination.

-Taylor Hartman is a writer based in Salt Lake City.
-He works in marketing at KUED, Utah’s PBS station.
-He has worked in the news and with the Utah Investigative Journalism Project, and has a deep love for public media, the great outdoors and the arts.
+Taylor Hartman is a writer from Salt Lake City.
+He works at KUED, Utah’s PBS station.
+He loves the outdoors and discovering and writing new stories.